 - In a pan over medium heat, cook the diced bacon and onion together until bacon is starting to crisp and onion is tender.
 Set aside.

-- In a bowl combine the red pepper, mushrooms, cooked spinach and bacon mixture.
+- In a bowl, combine the red pepper, mushrooms, cooked spinach, and bacon/onion mixture.
 Sprinkle with 3 tablespoons flour and toss to coat.

 - Combine the vegetables with the egg mixture and pour into casserole dish.

 - Bake for 25 minutes.
-Sprinkle top with cheddar cheese and return to oven for 10-15 minutes or until cheese is melted and eggs are set.
+Sprinkle top with cheddar cheese and return to oven for 10 to 15 minutes or until cheese is melted and eggs are set.

 Notes